-After a peripatetic childhood, he ran away from home and could be variously found hopping freight trains, hanging out on the streets of Hollywood or Las Vegas, hitchhiking across the nation, experimenting with sex and drugs, and living in San Francisco's Haight-Ashubury district.
-This was a period punctuated by bouts of delinquency, which landed him in juvenile hall for a brief time, just enough to shake him from his youthful waywardness and moral torpor.
+Berumen's father abandoned him when he was young.
+He suffered from physical abuse by his step father.
+After a peripatetic childhood, he ran away from home as a young teen and could be found variously hopping freight trains, hanging out on the streets of Hollywood or Las Vegas, hitchhiking across the nation, and living in San Francisco's Haight-Ashbury district.
+It was a period punctuated by bouts of delinquency, which landed him in juvenile hall for a brief time, just enough to shake him from his youthful waywardness and moral torpor.

 In 1993, Berumen testified before the U.S. Congress as an expert on health insurance.
 He also is the author of published articles on various subjects, including philosophy and business; he has appeared on television broadcasts; been interviewed a number of times by leading newspapers, including the Los Angeles Times and Wall Street Journal; and he has lectured widely before community, academic, and business audiences.

-The major, independent book reviewer, Kirkus, describes Berumen's book, Do No Evil, as: “A fresh, convincing ethical examination.”
+Berumen’s book Do No Evil is available at major booksellers, including amazon.com.The major, independent book reviewer, Kirkus, describes Berumen's book, Do No Evil, as: “A fresh, convincing ethical examination.”

 Berumen is a practitioner and instructor of the Wing Chun form of Kung Fu and a licensed private pilot with many hours of aerobatics.

 Berumen lives in Northern Colorado with his wife, Carol.